Import Google Analytics goals and transactions into Google Ads

 It can take up to 9 hours before goal and transaction data is available in Google Ads.
 Once it is, your imported conversion data will appear alongside your existing conversion data on the 'Conversions' page and you'll be able to customise columns on the 'Campaigns' tab to include it.
-Reports based on your imported conversion data may include modelled conversions in your reports as estimates in cases where Google can't observe all conversions.
+Reports based on your imported conversions data may include modelled conversions in your reports as estimates in cases where Google can’t observe all conversions.
 These are based on aggregated and anonymised data.

 Once Analytics data (for example, goals) has been imported to Google Ads, it is subject to the Google Ads terms of service.

 Edit conversion settings for imported goals

 Once you've imported your Analytics goals, you can edit them the same way that you edit conversion actions created in Google Ads.

 - Sign in to your Google Ads account.

 - Click the Tools tab and then select Conversions.